 - File size: All videos and multimedia will offer a size indication, so that downloading time can be estimated.

 - Video: If software is required to play embedded videos, a download link will be posted.
 All videos will be presented through a third-party player that enables the user to play, pause, stop, forward and rewind the video.
 Live webcasts will be archived after broadcasting to be available for a later viewing.
 No flashing content will be provided.
-ACUE either provides or plans to provide captions and/or a transcript for each video.
+ACUE either provides or plans to provide captions, transcripts, and/or audio descriptions (as separate videos) for each video.

 - Documents: All document files (e.g., Word, PDF) will use document structure elements such as styles, headings or tags to provide a hidden, structured textual representation for screen readers.

 ACUE either provides or plans to provide structured content, making it possible to scan through a document and giving air to long texts, including but not limited to the following: